 First I go back, almost to where it all started.
 In the Spring of 2015.
 I was substitute teaching at a school located a block away from Division Street.
 I hunted down a cup of expensive and seemingly exotic coffee from a new coffee shop on my lunch break.
 On the way back I saw some mind-blowing, public art that was part three-dimensional graffiti and part surrealist, guerilla street art show.
 I captured the art at it’s peak with a photograph.
 I had a feeling that with this art being out in the elements it would be in a constant state of decay.
 Great shoes, great colors and it was right on the telephone pole next to the street in the full view of everyone who had to walk by.
 The following fall I returned to the school for a day, saw the shoe art pole and witnessed the decay that had set in over the summer.
 Some of the shoes were missing.
 I didn’t take a picture, probably because I was in a hurry to get back to work.
 I realize now that I would have hated to see the shoe art in any other condition than when I first encountered it.
 It’s unclear whether the street art got no respect or had no way to be preserved.
 I never saw a “do not touch sign” or a security guard around who would have kept people from getting too close and stealing shoes off the art.

-The sum of it’s parts: Art car with high heel crown.
+The sum of it’s parts: Art car & heeled crown.

 Untitled: Karl Lind’s Kick Ass Shoe Art Photo.